-If the credentials provided match the ones on file, the user will be granted access.
+If the credentials provided match the ones on file, the user would be granted access.
 If they don’t match, the site will deny the login attempt.
 Seems simple enough, right?
-Well, that’s exactly the problem.
+Well, that’s precisely the problem.

 Traditional username and password schemes are based on a simple positive/negative verification mechanism.
 They’ve become increasingly vulnerable to cyberattacks as fraudsters have gotten better at compromising databases and tricking users into handing over personal information.

 The problem with conventional password verification is that the password is, in concept, a “shared secret.”

 This is by necessity.
 Imagine you’re a spy meeting up with your contact, who asks you for the secret password.
 You may know the password, but that isn’t very helpful if your contact doesn’t.
 The secret has to be shared, or it doesn’t work.